catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 Using the CLI
 *************

-Before using the CLI, always remember to :ref:`activate-venv` activate your virtual environment and :ref:`source-rc-file`.
+Before using the CLI, always remember to :ref:`activate-venv` and :ref:`source-rc-file`.

 Please refer to http://docs.openstack.org/cli-reference/openstack.html for a reference of all commands supported by the CLI.